hashicorp/vault/website/source/api/secret/transit/index.html.md

   deleted.

 - `exportable` `(bool: false)` -  Enables keys to be exportable.
 This allows for all the valid keys in the key ring to be exported.
+Once set, this cannot be disabled.

 - `allow_plaintext_backup` `(bool: false)` - If set, enables taking backup of named key in the plaintext format.
+Once set, this cannot be disabled.

 ### Sample Payload